ArkadiuszMichalski/NPP_tools/README.md

 ## Attention!

 Testing all plugins may cause the following problems:
 - Files are not analyzed by any antivirus service (so they can be potentially dangerous).
-If you have a real-time antivirus installed, it will be probably checked them automatically.
-You can also download all .zip filses first, check them manually by your antivirus, and after that run the test again.
+If you have a real-time antivirus installed, they will be probably checked automatically.
+You can also download all `.zip` files first, check them manually by your antivirus, and after that run the test again.
 - Some plugins may change system settings, like `NotepadStarterPlugin`.
 They probably have some `.bat` files to uninstall, but I haven't checked all of them.

 For the above reasons, it's best to use this tool in a virtual machine. **I'm not responsible for any damage done due to testing**.
 If you don't know what you are doing, it's best not to use this tool at all.